waynegerard/GA/Q&A.md

 ## What is my Discord token?
 If you don't already have a Discord Developer account, log in through [here](http://discordapp.com/developers/).
-Then make a new app and generate a token for it.
+Then make a new app and generate a bot token.
+The bot token is not the same as the app token.
 In order to add GA to your Discord server, you must be the admin of the server.
 Also a pro tip: keep your token a secret!
 Don't add it publicly anywhere because then anyone can add things to your Discord server.